Young couple standing proudly in front of their first home

 2026 FHA Multi-Unit Property Limits

 Buying a duplex, triplex, or fourplex with FHA?
 You can qualify with just 3.5% down as long as you occupy one unit as your primary residence.
 Rental income from the other units can help you qualify.
+See our multi-unit FHA financing deep dive for a full walkthrough.

 Property SizeLow-Cost "Floor"High-Cost "Ceiling"